wing5wong/artisan-whs-static/source/_events/2025-06-17_bookings-open-at-5pm-student-achievement-conferences.md

 ---
-title: Bookings CLOSE at 5pm, Student Achievement Conferences
+title: Bookings CLOSE TODAY at 5pm, Student Achievement Conferences
 date: 2025-07-22T08:57:00+12:00
 ---
-Bookings CLOSE at 5pm, Tuesday 22 Tuesday
+Bookings CLOSE TODAY at 5pm, Tuesday 22 Tuesday

 To book an interview before then click on the following link:
 👉 <https://www.schoolinterviews.co.nz/>